Pieter Verdussen

 Pieter Verdussen or Peeter Verdussen (Antwerp, baptized on 10 February 1662 – after 1710) was a Flemish painter and draftsman.
 He is known mainly for his battle scenes, equestrian paintings and landscapes.

 Life

-Pieter Verdussen was born in Antwerp where he was baptized on 10 February 1662.
+Pieter Verdussen was born in Antwerp, where he was baptized on 10 February 1662.
 He was the son of the painter Jacob Verdussen and Maria Huysmans.
-He trained with his father as did his sister Catharina.
-Pieter and Catherina continued to work in their father's workshop after their training.
+He trained with his father, as did his sister Catharina.
+Pieter and Catherina continued working in their father's workshop after their training.

 Pieter Verdussen married Elisabeth le Febure on 7 June 1692.
-The couple had a number of children.
+The couple had several children.
 Their son Jan Peeter Verdussen trained with his father and became a battle painter like his father.

 Pieter Verdussen was admitted as a master painter of the Antwerp Guild of Saint Luke in 1697.
 His sister Catharina became a master of the Guild in the same year.

 The date and place of death of Pieter Verdussen are not known.
 He is believed to have died between 1710 and 1730.